mjordan/islandora_batch_with_derivs/README.md

 ### Preserving existing PIDS

-PIDs can be assinged to the objects being ingested through use of the `islandora_batch_with_derivs_preprocess` command's `--use_pids` option.
+PIDs can be assigned to the objects being ingested through use of the `islandora_batch_with_derivs_preprocess` command's `--use_pids` option.
 If this option has a value of 'true' (e.g., `--use_pids=true`), the name of each object-level directory containing the datastream files will be converted to a PID and that PID will be assigned to the resulting object.
-Each directory must contain a plus ssign (`+`) that will be converted into the colon in the PID.
+The colon in the PID must be represented by a plus ssign (`+`); this will be converted into the colon in the preserved PID.
 For example, with the `--use_pids=true`, the following directory structure will result in objects with PIDs 'foo:23', 'bar:2', and 'baz:special_object':

 ```
 /tmp/valueofscantarget